-Florida Couple Shaken by Close Encounter With Cruise Ship
+Florida couple shaken by close encounter with cruise ship

 Royal Caribbean – Celebrity Equinox's parent company – said this about the encounter:

-Sarah Bascom, spokeswoman for the Port Everglades Pilots Association, praised the ship’s crew, saying in a statement to the Sun Sentinel:
+Sarah Bascom, spokesperson for the Port Everglades Pilots Association praised the ship’s crew, saying in a statement to the Sun Sentinel:

+“Due to the strong winds and current at the time, the cruise ship in question came closer than usual to the side of the channel, as shown in the video.
+The local Port Everglades harbor pilot maintained navigational control of the vessel throughout this maneuver, skillfully keeping it within the channel, then proceeded to safely guide the vessel out to sea.
+As stated by the cruise line, the vessel did not touch bottom.
+The use of bow thrusters in the channel disturbs the water and routinely churns up silt and mud, as shown in the video.

 The statements were of little comfort to the Todhunters.

-The U.S. Coast Guard says there are no restrictions on how close a ship can get to a sea wall, but if a ship strikes ground, it has to be reported.
+The United States Coast Guard says there are no restrictions on how close a ship can get to a sea wall, but if a ship strikes ground, it has to be reported.